 Food nourishes our body, provides us nutrition and helps in managing diseases.
 Food also gives us comfort, brings back memories, and binds one another.

-How we eat and what we eat reflects our culture.
+How we eat and what we eat reflect our culture.
 These are habits and preferences tied to our values, beliefs, and identities.
 These cultural practices can be incorporated into our daily meals.
 The dishes we eat can also bring us warmth and good feelings.
-Continuing to find pleasure from our food is an integral part of a healthy meal plan.
+Continuing to find pleasure in our food is an integral part of a healthy meal plan.

 Here are a few ways you can bring your favorite cultural food to the table while managing your diabetes:

 - Follow the healthy eating principle